 connections to the VLPO and LHA nuclei.
 The SCN also indirectly

 regulates secretion of the hormone melatonin by the pineal

 body.
 Peak secretion of melatonin occurs in the dark,

 and it acts to reinforce the effects of the SCN on the sleep-wake

 Stimulants are used to treat excessive daytime sleepiness, as might occur in situations of sleep deprivation, or as part of a sleep disorder like narcolepsy.
 The most potent stimulants are drugs that increase the levels of dopamine, norepinephrine, and serotonin in the synaptic cleft.
 Examples are amphetamine and related compounds.
 These drugs increase neurotransmitter levels both by stimulating release as well as blocking reuptake.
 Amphetamine and related drugs have a strong potential for abuse because they also influence the brain’s reward system and produce feelings of euphoria.

-The most prescribed stimulant today is the drug modafinil (Provigil).
+The main stimulant used in the treatment of sleep disorders is the drug modafinil (Provigil).
 The mechanism of action of modafinil is unclear, although it also probably works to increase levels of dopamine and norepinephrine (and possibly also serotonin and histamine).
 Unlike other stimulants, it does not appear to affect the brain’s reward system, and so has much less potential for abuse.